Free enrollment | Free e-book | Morning and afternoon schedule | Qualified teachers | Courses for all levels starting every Monday

-In answer to the question about which novel is the most important of a certain language, any Spanish speaker would likely respond Don Quixote of La Mancha by Miguel de Cervantes.
+In answer to the question about which novel is the most important of their language, any Spanish speaker would likely respond Don Quixote of La Mancha by Miguel de Cervantes.
 However, if you ask him or her if they have fully read the book, well, not everyone would say yes.
-The following is a summary of Cervantes' masterpiece; we hope you will be inspired to read it.
+The following is an online summary of Cervantes' masterpiece; we hope you will be inspired to read it.

-Alonso Quijano is a Hidalgo, a low ranking Spanish person of nobility.
-He is about 50 years old and he lives in a settlement near the La Mancha region in Spain towards the beginning of the 17th century.
-He loves reading stories about knights and fantastic stories about chivalry, princesses, magicians, enchanted castles… In fact, he is so involved with these fantasies that he slowly starts to lose touch with reality and begins to believe that he is one of these fiction heroes.
+Alonso Quixano is an Hidalgo, a low-ranking Spanish person of nobility.
+He is about 50 years old and lives in a settlement near the La Mancha region in Spain towards the beginning of the 17th century.
+He loves reading literature about knights and fantastic stories about chivalry, princesses, magicians, and enchanted castles.
+In fact, he is so involved with these fantasies that he slowly starts to lose touch with reality and begins to believe that he is one of these fictional heroes.

 So, the new knight sets off on an adventure with a ridiculous new costume and the hope of committing heroic deeds.
 However, it will not take long for misunderstandings to occur between the real world and the fantasy world of Don Quixote.
-In one scene, Don Quixote arrives to an inn, which he believes to be a castle, and demands that the innkeeper dub him the noble title of “knight”.
-Later, he comes upon a young shepard whose master has tied to a tree and frees.
+In one scene, Don Quixote arrives at an inn, which he believes to be a castle, and demands that the innkeeper dubs him the noble title of “knight.”
+Later, he tries to free a young shepherd who is being beaten by his master.
 Next, Don Quixote is insulted by some merchants who he promptly attacks.
 The merchants give Don Quixote a brutal beating and leave him on the side of the road where he is found by a peasant and delivered home.

 Throughout their adventures, Sancho Panza and Don Quixote will encounter a wide range of diverse characters including innkeepers, pirate prisoners, prostitutes, goatherds, soldiers, priests, escaped convicts and scorned lovers.